karlospn/mytechramblings-site-source-code/content/posts/trying-out-the-built-in-container-support-for-the-dotnet-7-sdk.md

 ## **3.Create the container**

-Now it's time to run the ``dotnet publish`` command that creates the container image, but this application is using a series of private resources.
-To be more precise:
+Now it's time to run the ``dotnet publish`` command that creates the container image, but this application is using a few private resources, to be more precise:

 - The app has a few references to private packages hosted on my private ``Azure DevOps`` feed.
-- The app uses the ``runtime-deps:7.0-bullseye-slim-1.0.0`` as base images.
-This image is hosted on my private ECR repository.
+- The app uses the ``runtime-deps:7.0-bullseye-slim-1.0.0`` as base image.
+This image is hosted on my private ``AWS ECR`` repository.

-So, before running the ``dotnet publish`` command,  I have to setup the ``AWS`` and the ``Azure DevOps` credentials on my local machine, so the .NET CLI is capable to retrieve them.
+So, before running the ``dotnet publish`` command  I have to setup the ``AWS`` and ``Azure DevOps`` credentials on my local machine to allow the .NET CLI to retrieve them.

-- To allow the ``dotnet publish`` command to pull the private image from ``ECR``, I'm going to make a ``docker login`` command and use a [Named Profile](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html) alongside the ``AWS_PROFILE`` environment variable to set the AWS credentials.
+- To allow the ``dotnet publish`` command to pull the private image from ``ECR``, I'm going to make a ``docker login`` command and use a [Named Profile](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html) alongside the ``AWS_PROFILE`` environment variable.
-- To allow the .NET CLI to restore the private package from my private ``Azure DevOps`` feed, I'm going to place a ``NuGet.Config`` with the proper credentials on [my computer](https://learn.microsoft.com/en-us/nuget/consume-packages/configuring-nuget-behavior).
+- To allow the .NET CLI to restore the private packages from my private ``Azure DevOps`` feed, I'm going to place a ``NuGet.Config`` with the proper credentials on [my computer](https://learn.microsoft.com/en-us/nuget/consume-packages/configuring-nuget-behavior).

-After settings the credentials, let's run the ``dotnet publish`` command and a container image gets created successfully.
+After settings the credentials properly, let's run the ``dotnet publish`` command and a container image gets created successfully.

 ![container-tools-sdk-create-image](/img/container-tools-sdk-image-size.png)

-If you take a look at the picture above, you'll see that the image created with the ``dotnet publish`` command is exactly the same size as the one created using the ``Dockerfile``.
+If you take a look at the picture above, you'll see that the image created with the ``dotnet publish`` command is exactly the same size as the one created using the ``Dockerfile`` (bookstore.api).

 # **Building a container image using Azure Pipelines**

-We know from the last section that moving from the BookStore API ``Dockerfile`` to a "docker-less" app that uses the ``built-in container support for .NET7 SDK`` is doable on my local machine, but is doable on a CI/CD environment?
+We know from the last section that moving from the BookStore API ``Dockerfile`` to a "dockerfile-less" app that uses the ``built-in container support for .NET`` is doable on my local machine, but is it feasible on a CI/CD environment?

-Let's try it, I'll be using ``Azure Pipelines``, but the concepts are the same for any CI/CD runner, so you can use whatever you prefer: Github Actions, Bitbucket, etc.
+For this test I'm going to use ``Azure Pipelines``, but if you want to use any other CI/CD runner (GitHub Actions, Bitbucket, etc) it should be relatively easy to switch off, because the idea behind it is the same for any runner.

-The pipeline has to do the same steps we have done on our local machine:
+The pipeline needs to do the same steps we have done on our local machine:
 - Restore the application NuGet packages.
-Remember that the app contains a few references to private packages hosted on my private ``Azure DevOps`` feed.
-On the pipeline you can use the ``vstsFeed`` attribute to specify which feed to use when restoring the packages.
+  - Remember that the app contains some private reference and those packages are hosted on a private ``Azure DevOps`` feed, which mean that on the pipeline we have to use the ``vstsFeed`` attribute to specify which feed will be used when restoring the packages.
 - Login into the docker registry
 - Execute the ``dotnet publish`` command.
 - Push the image into an ``AWS ECR`` repository.

-> You can use the ``ContainerRegistry`` attribute from the ``built-in container support for .NET7 SDK`` to push the resulting image into a registry, if this value is not present on the csproj the image is stored in the local Docker daemon.
+The ``built-in container support for .NET`` has the ``ContainerRegistry`` attribute, which allow us to push the resulting image into a registry, if this value is not present on the .csproj then the image gets stored in the local Docker daemon.

-> Right now the ``ContainerRegistry`` attribute doesn't work with AWS ECR.
-If you need to push the resulting image into an ECR repository you have to store it in you local Docker machine and then push it onto ECR using the ``docker push`` command.
+Right now the ``ContainerRegistry`` attribute doesn't work with ``AWS ECR``.
+If you need to push the resulting image into an ``ECR`` repository you have to store it in you local Docker machine and then push it onto the ``ECR`` repository using the ``docker push`` command.

-Here's how the resulting pipeline looks like:
+Here's how the resulting ``Azure Pipeline`` looks like:
 ```yaml
 trigger: none